I'm a polyglot who does parkour and dreams of being a chef. I have varied interests and I like to talk, give advice, & share my opinions.

 $50 - 75

 $10 - 15

-This is about average for a wax.
-Of course, average price will also depend on where you want to get a wax.
+This is an average price for a wax.
+Of course, average prices will also vary depending on where you want to get a wax and where you live.

 $75 and up

 High-end salons can charge more for a wax because of their reputation, atmosphere, etc, though the basic quality might not be that much of an improvement on a mid-range wax.

 This is what I get the most questions about from my friends.
 They always want to know what to do before getting a wax.
 Here are the main things that I do: